Relintai/pandemonium_engine_docs/usage/assets_pipeline/escn_exporter/physics.md

 There are the following caveats:
  - Not all of the collision shapes are supported.
-Only `Mesh`, `Convex Hull`, `Capsule`, `Sphere` and `Box` are supported in both Blender and Godot
+Only `Mesh`, `Convex Hull`, `Capsule`, `Sphere` and `Box` are supported in both Blender and Pandemonium
- - In Godot, you can have different collision groups and collision masks.
+ - In Pandemonium, you can have different collision groups and collision masks.
 In Blender you only have collision groups.
 As a result, the exported object's collision mask is equal to its collision group.
 Most of the time, this is what you want.